Disabling the Matrix / Chapter 7 / Riddles, Archons, and Mud Shadows

 An excerpt from Possession and Predation:

-“It is probable that the flyers, Archons, Greys, fairies, djinns and other demonic-type entities are all part of the same taxonomy, the same array of mysterious forces able to interfere with us and yet, somehow, transcend the normal dimensions in which we live.”— Alain Gossens, Possession and Predation
+“Probably, the flyers, Archons, Greys, fairies, djinns, and other demonic-type entities are all part of the same taxonomy, the same array of mysterious forces able to interfere with us and yet, somehow, transcend the normal dimensions in which we live.”— Alain Gossens, Possession and Predation

 http://web.archive.org/web/20051024093310/http:/www.metahistory.org/Gossens.php

 The gnostics who directed the Mystery Schools of the Near East in antiquity taught that the true mind of human beings is part of the cosmic intelligence pervading nature.
-But due to the intrusion of the Archons, this “native mind” can be subverted and even occupied by another mind.
+But due to the intrusion of the Archons, it is subverted and occupied by another mind.

 https://www.bibliotecapleyades.net/nag_hammadi/contents.htm